 Even though the contract on this project did not require 3-D detailing and coordination, PCL took the initiative to model the project as an added benefit to the client and subcontractors.
 3-D modeling efforts were used to create the structural and architectural model for use by the plumbing, fire protection, HVAC, and electrical subcontractors.
-This led to early detection of over 2,000 potential field conflicts, which resulted in a significant reduction in change orders for a project of this complexity.
+This led to the early detection of over 2,000 potential field conflicts, which resulted in a significant reduction in change orders for a project of this complexity.
 It also enabled PCL to complete the project almost two months early.

-American Society of Media Photographers - 2011 Best In Class, Brick In Architecture Award
+2011 Best In Class, Brick In Architecture Award - American Society of Media Photographers

-California Construction Magazine - Award of Merit, Best of 2010, Higher Education/Research
+Award of Merit, Best of 2010, Higher Education/Research - California Construction Magazine

 Copyright © 2016 PCL Constructors Inc. All rights reserved